-- The financial responsibilities of the Board are being properly discharged; - The resources are being managed in an efficient, economic and effective manner; - Sound systems of financial control are being maintained; - Financial considerations are fully considered in reaching decisions.
+- The financial responsibilities of the Board are being properly discharged; - The resources are being managed in an efficient, economic and effective manner; - Sound systems of financial control are being maintained; - Financial considerations are fully considered in reaching decisions. - Risk management is regular, effective and dynamic in response to identified risks including the fast paced and ever-changing risks related to cybercrime.

-7.3 Academy Business Manager.
-The Academy Business Manager has responsibility for ensuring that effective systems of internal controls are maintained and will safeguard the resources of the Trust.
-In respect of fraud it is therefore the responsibility of the Academy Business Manager to ensure internal controls prevent and detect any frauds promptly.
+7.3 Trust Finance and Procurement Officer.
+The Chief Finance Officer has responsibility for ensuring that effective systems of internal controls are maintained and will safeguard the resources of the Trust.
+In respect of fraud it is therefore the responsibility of the Trust Finance and Procurement to ensure internal controls prevent and detect any frauds promptly.
 This includes: